louisesykes198/the-crochet-files/README.md

 ![image](docs/cardigan-page.png)

-#### **Amigurumi Project Page**
+#### **Amigurumi Pattern Page**

-his is the "Amigurumi Patterns" section of your crochet website, showcasing cute and creative crocheted characters and toys.
+This is the "Amigurumi Patterns" section of your crochet website, showcasing cute and creative crocheted characters and toys.
 It follows the same consistent and visually cohesive design as the other pattern sections, with a pastel blue background and clean white pattern cards.

 Each card includes: